Our Major Programs...

 Habitats – TWAS-Texas features numerous 3 to 5 acre Bear Habitats, where nearly 40 bears can romp, explore and play.
 Other areas of the Sanctuary feature large enclosures that are built for big cats, Wolves and numerous smaller animals like Ocelots, African Servals and Bobcats.

 Habitats – TWHR Craig has no paddocks, stock pens, fenced pastures, or other smaller and more restrictive spaces in use.
-Instead of being relegated to pens or smaller pastures where they might have an occasional opportunity to run one or two hundred years – or possibly even a few thousand feet… the wild horses living at the Refuge continue to run until they choose to stop!
+Instead of being relegated to pens or smaller pastures where they might have an occasional opportunity to run one or two hundred yards – or possibly even a few thousand feet… the wild horses living at the Refuge continue to run until they choose to stop!

 Diet – The animals are fed on a random schedule, as they would eat in the wild, to address their natural biological needs.
 Every week TWAS, TWAR, TWAS-Texas, & TWHR feed more than 48,000 pounds of top quality, USDA-inspected meats (beef, poultry, mutton, pork, etc) blended with vitamins and nutrients to great cats and Wolves, about two-thirds of our animal population.
 The entire amount (approximately 4.7 million dollars worth) is donated.
 Yet, this food doesn't get here magically, so the Sanctuary operates a fleet of trucks with professional drivers that travel to more than 93 donating stores across the Front Range of Colorado.
-The cost to pick up this meat twice per week and maintain the drivers, trucks, fuel, insurance and equipment maintenance is more than $300,000 annually.
+The cost to pick up this meat twice per week and maintain the drivers, trucks, fuel, insurance and equipment maintenance is more than $450,000 annually.

 We feed another 50,000 pounds of food to our Bears each week.
-While the fruits, vegetables, eggs, raw fish and grains for the Bears are also donated (another 4.9 million dollars worth), it costs an additional 300,000 annually for the transportation of their food.
+While the fruits, vegetables, eggs, raw fish and grains for the Bears are also donated (another 4.9 million dollars worth), it costs an additional $450,000 annually for the transportation of their food.

 Veterinary Care – We provide exceptional veterinary care for our animals.
 Upon arrival, they are checked and vaccinated if necessary.
 Since there is no breeding allowed, male animals not already neutered undergo a sterilization procedure when they arrive.
 However, male African Lions' manes are dependent on high testosterone levels, so neutering procedures would cause them to lose their manes.
 Alternative contraception is achieved by implanting female African Lions with implants that depress fertility cycles.